CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.5.md

         ![](./media/setup-meeting.png)

-    1. Select **Save** from the top right corner.
+    1. Select **Send** from the top right corner.
 A meeting invite will be sent to the attendees of the meeting.
 You can find it on your **Calender** page in the time slot you chose.

         ![](./media/meeting-setup.png)